 - Sulfur plugs and foreign bodies

-- Average otitis media
+- Otitis media

-Correction of sensorineural hearing loss
+Correction of neurosensory hearing loss

-Alternative ways of hearing restoration
+Alternative ways to restore hearing

 - способны расширить диапазон воспринимаемых звуков.
 Audio games can expand the range of perceived sounds.
 More suitable for training healthy ears.